 The body functions best when its pH is slightly alkaline.
-Metabolic alkalosis occurs when the body’s pH level becomes too alkaline.
-This condition develops due to an imbalance of electrolytes in the blood.
+Metabolic alkalosis occurs when the pH level becomes too alkaline.
+It can happen when diarrhea, vomiting, or excessive urination lead to an imbalance of electrolytes in the blood.

 Electrolytes are minerals and salts such as chloride and potassium that play a vital role in many bodily processes.
 Dehydration, conditions that affect the kidneys, and certain medications

 Read on to learn more about the causes, symptoms, and treatment of metabolic alkalosis.

 Metabolic alkalosis is a condition that occurs when the body’s chemistry becomes too alkaline.

 A pH level measures how acidic or alkaline something is.
 The pH scale runs from 0 to 14, with a pH of below 7 being acidic and a pH above 7 being alkaline.